Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Feasibility of a peer recommendation intervention

 All of the interactions we observed in this study---excepting the one relationship---saw our participants providing support to others.
 Being a peer supporter may by more attractive and accessible than being a support recipient~\cite{taylor_peer_2016}.
 On one hand, a recommender system that encourages a supporter role runs the risk of generating self-fulfilling prophecies and preventing exploration of other roles~\cite{gatos_how_2021}---leading users to deprioritise their own needs~\cite{allison_logging_2021}---as well as contributing to exclusion of new users and reinforcement of existing cliques~\cite{nakikj_park_2017}.
 On the other hand, exposure to peer recommendations might lead to \textit{more} exploration than what users choose without this scaffolding~\cite{su_effect_2016}, and supporting others might serve as the endpoint for a personal transition to working in broader service of a health community~\cite{introne_narrative_2021,levonian_bridging_2020}.
 In general, the impacts of recommendation on community social dynamics are hard to predict~\cite{nakikj_lost_2018}---and it is for that reason that future trials are necessary.
-Our feasibility study increases our confidence that peer recommendation will have positive benefits, including for equity.
-While only 1 in 40 of pre-recommender initiations are with sites without prior peer interactions, 1 in 10 of the model recommendations are for these siloed sites.
 In future studies, recommendation and visit dynamics should be carefully monitored for harmful social dynamics or intervention-generated inequalities~\cite{veinot_good_2018}.